jereldlimjy/pizza/README.md

 Web Programming with Python and JavaScript

 An online pizza shop modelled after Pinochio's Pizza & Subs.
-Users can select the various menu options and customise it with toppings of the choice.
+Users can select the various menu options and customise it with toppings of their choice.

 Integrated with Stripe API.